-Emsi Burning Glass's approach is not a simple "rearranging of the furniture" where the impact of operations spending is essentially a restatement of the level of funding received by the colleges.
-Rather, it is an impact assessment of the additional income created in the region as a result of the colleges' spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the colleges did not exist.
+Lightcast's approach is not a simple "rearranging of the furniture" where the impact of operations spending is essentially a restatement of the level of funding received by the college.
+Rather, it is an impact assessment of the additional income created in the region as a result of the college' spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the college did not exist.